Introduction

 - 📱 Window routing support

-sent from the main process to the renderer - 🧬 Type-safe API designed to provide good DX
+- 🧬 Type-safe API designed to provide good DX

 Installation